majidshirazy/clipboard2call/README.md

-# clipboard2call
+#Clipboard2Call
-Asterisk AMI call to number copied into clipboard or passing by arguments to program.
+This python script uses Asterisk AMI to call to number has been copied in clipboard or passing by arguments to.
-This code can Normalize Country code followed by + and removes your area code entered into config section.
+This code can Normalize the number with your Country code and area code entered into config section.